 - options.args (string[]) Command line arguments to pass to Python on startup.
+See Python command line interface options for more details.
 Default: [] - options.fullStdLib (boolean) Load the full Python standard library.
 Setting this to false excludes unvendored modules from the standard library.
 Default: false - options.homedir (string) The home directory which Pyodide will use inside virtual file system.
 Default: "/home/pyodide"

 - options.indexURL (string) The URL from which Pyodide will load the main Pyodide runtime and packages.
 It is recommended that you leave this unchanged, providing an incorrect value can cause broken behavior.
 Default: The url that Pyodide is loaded from with the file name (pyodide.js or pyodide.mjs) removed. - options.jsglobals (object) The object that Pyodide will use for the js module.
-Default: globalThis - options.lockFileURL (string) The URL from which Pyodide will load the Pyodide "repodata.json" lock file.
+Default: globalThis - options.lockFileURL (string) The URL from which Pyodide will load the Pyodide repodata.json lock file.
 You can produce custom lock files with micropip.freeze.
-Default: \${indexURL}/repodata.json - options.stderr ((msg: string) => void) Override the standard error output callback. - options.stdin(() => string) Override the standard input callback.
-Should ask the user for one line of input. - options.stdout((msg: string) => void) Override the standard output callback.
+Default: '\${indexURL}/repodata.json' - options.stderr ((msg: string) => void) Override the standard error output callback. - options.stdin (() => string) Override the standard input callback.
+Should ask the user for one line of input. - options.stdout ((msg: string) => void) Override the standard output callback.

-Returns Promise<PyodideInterface> - The pyodide module.
+Promise<PyodideInterface> - The pyodide module.